1/2 cup chicken stock

 This is a great recipe to experiment with the different flavors and textures of the many varieties of bok choy.
 Hopefully you have an Asian market near you.
 If so, go.
 Wander around.
 So many beautiful bok choy!
 For the dish in this picture, I used one of the baby varieties (yes, there are several types and they are all delicious).

-One reason people have a difficult time getting crispy results from a wok is that they start the wok off at medium-high.
-Each time you add the ingredients to the wok, the cooking temperature drops – just enough to change dinner from crispy to soggy.
-Start the wok on high and reduce to medium-high only to avoid smoky oil or if a simmer is the goal and not a good wokking.
-Usually a good time to reduce the temperature to medium high is after you have added about half the ingredients.
-Use your eyes and nose instead of the directions for when to reduce to medium-high.
+Far too many recipes have you start the wok off at medium-high.
+This is great if you like a soggy stir-fry.
+Why?
+Each time you add the ingredients to the wok, the cooking temperature drops a little.
+Veggies in particular love being cooked at high – or as near high as you can bring yourself to go.
+Only reduce to medium-high to avoid smoky oil.
+A good rule of thumb is to reduce the temperature to medium high after you have added about half the ingredients.
+Learn to use your eyes and nose of the directions for when to reduce to medium-high.
+Stoves do seem to have a unique level of high.

 To wok, use two wooden spoons and get them both moving slowly throughout the dish in a lift and fold method.
-If the food is to cook but not brown, stir constantly.
-If your dinner needs to brown a bit (such as the pork here), allow 20 seconds every now and then between some of the folding motions so the ingredient to sit in contact with the wok a bit.
-Use your eyes and nose and watch for the change in the pork and exuded liquid.
-You will know when it is starting to crisp!
+If the food is to cook but not brown, stir slowly but constantly.
+If your dinner needs to brown a bit (such as the pork here), allow 20 seconds or so every now lifting and folding again so the ingredients sit in contact with the wok and sear.
+Watch for the change in the pork and exuded liquid The meat will tell you when it is ready to crisp!

 Never ever leave a wok unattended.
 Prep everything first and set it all out before beginning.